Neginmohaajeri/neginmohaajeri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 > I'm a PhD Research Assistant in Electrical and Computer Engineering at the University of Massachusetss Amherst.
-I'm interested in designing efficient and low-power mixed-signal circuits for scalable AI hardware.
+My research focuses on designing efficient and low-power mixed-signal circuits for scalable AI hardware.

 MIXED-SIGNAL CIRCUIT DESIGN, AI HARDWARE
 {: .Keywords}